What is Academic Integrity?

 b) The student may be asked to resubmit or re-write the examination, assignment or other work.

-The instructor must inform the student in writing of the nature of the remedy to be imposed.
+The instructor must inform the student in writing (ie. Informal Resolution of Academic Misconduct form) of the nature of the remedy to be imposed.

 3. Remedies applied pursuant to III.2 above are considered to be informal measures and do not result in a permanent record of academic misconduct.

 4. If it appears that the academic misconduct was of a more serious nature and therefore that a formal hearing is warranted, or if the student disputes the charge of academic misconduct or the remedy proposed pursuant to III.2 above, then either the instructor or invigilator, or the student, may request a formal hearing.
-Where the appeal is by the student following imposition of informal measures under (3) above, the appeal must be made within 14 days of notification of the penalty.
-Such a request should be made to the office of the Dean or designate in the College responsible for the course in which the alleged infraction occurred or, if the matter falls outside the responsibility of a College, to the Provost and Vice-President Academic.
+Where the appeal is by the student following imposition of informal measures under (3) above, the appeal must be made within 14 days of notification of the remedy.
+Such a request should be made to the office of the Dean, Executive Director or designate in the College or School responsible for the course in which the alleged infraction occurred or, if the matter falls outside the responsibility of a College or School, to the Provost and Vice-President Academic.
+Such a request will be subject to the procedures outlined in Section IV below.

 IV.
 Formal Allegations of Academic Dishonesty